 Jade (They/Them) worked at the Office of Sustainability during their junior year at Tufts.
 They majored in Middle Eastern Studies and Environmental Studies, with a possible minor in Linguistics.
 Jade is interested in how climate change disparately affects communities and how other social factors compound issues of environmental justice.
-Jade studies Arabic at Tufts as part of the MES Major, and spent the Summer of 2017 in Jordan conducting research on Sea Grass meadows off the Gulf of Aqaba.
-After graduation, Jade hopes to live in Beirut and work at an environmental NGO as well as work with Syrian Refugee populations.
-Jade is very excited about the creation of the Education intern position and looks forward to working with students and staff to create a more sustainable Tufts.
+Jade studied Arabic at Tufts as part of the MES Major, and spent the Summer of 2017 in Jordan conducting research on Sea Grass meadows off the Gulf of Aqaba.
+Jade hopes to live in Beirut and work at an environmental NGO as well as work with Syrian Refugee populations.
+Jade was very excited about the creation of the Education intern position and looked forward to working with students and staff to create a more sustainable Tufts.

 Hannah was a rising sophomore at Tufts University, studying Environmental Science and Economics, when she worked with the Office of Sustainability.
 She is especially interested in sustainability in businesses and is excited to learn about how Tufts is reducing its environmental impact.
 Hannah is from Chicago and competes for the Tufts Cross Country and Track teams as well as the Equestrian team.
 When she isn’t running, Hannah also loves to hike, cook, and spend time with friends.